Conservative and innovative language

 In the 6th century AD, Classical Arabic was a conservative Semitic language compared with Classical Syriac, which was spoken at the same time; Classical Arabic strongly resembles reconstructed Proto-Semitic, and Syriac has changed much more.
-Compared to closely related modern Northeastern Neo-Aramaic, which is not necessarily directly descended from it, Classical Syriac is still a highly archaic language form.
+Compared to closely related modern Northeastern Neo-Aramaic, which is not necessarily directly descended from it, Classical Syriac is still a highly archaic language form because it is also chronologically old.
 Georgian has changed remarkably little since the Old Georgian period (the 4th/5th century AD).

-A roughly analogous concept in biology is living fossil.
+In the context of whole language families, Lithuanian and Finnish are the most conservative within modern Indo-European languages and Uralic languages respectively.